monadmelon/hyprmaps-archive/README.md

-# HyprMaps

-Welcome to the HyprMaps project.
-This monorepo contains the entire application, including the frontend, backend, and shared packages.

 ## Project Summary

 HyprMaps is a full-stack web application designed around interactive, open-source mapping.
 The core features involve user authentication, interactive map rendering, geospatial data querying, and routing.
 The MVP focuses on verified "Stays" data to drive user actions (Call, WhatsApp, Navigate).